CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.6.
 Delete a task: `delete`

 No longer need to do a task?
-Removes it from the task list to forget about it.<br>
+Use delete to remove it from the task list to forget about it.<br>
 Format: delete INDEX